Image copyright, John Tallet, 2003. Click to return to the Homepage.

 Walk No 16: Usk Castle - Cwmcayo Farm - Gwehelog Common - Lady Hill Wood

-Boots are essential for this walk as stretches of it are often very muddy.
+Boots are essential for this walk as some stretches can be very boggy

 Binoculars are useful for spotting stiles and footpath markers in the distance.